Registration Guide For New Students in 2026/2027

 Submit Your Photo for Your Campus Card

 Every U of G student receives a Campus Card!
 This important piece of identification gives you access to a wide variety of academic and wellness services.
-It's also used for meal plans and access to on-campus residence.
+It is also used for meal plans and access to on-campus residence.

 International Student Support